zgz2020/superporra-euro-2024/docs/TESTING.md

         - To run all the tests on the terminal:
             - Run `npm run cy:test`
 - PROD
-    - Go to `./cypress.json` and set `baseUrl` to `https://feature-branch-superporra.herokuapp.com/`
+    - Go to `./tests/cypress/cypress.config` and set `baseUrl` to `https://superporra2024-8745684a5b0f.herokuapp.com/`
         - Note that prod url will probably change in the future
     - Then follow instructions above to run the tests with either cypress UI or on the terminal.

 ### Tests location

-- The tests can be found in `./cypress/tests`
+- The tests can be found in `./tests/cypress/tests`
-    - Note that the `.cypress/tests/examples` folder is not used for testing this app.
-- New tests should be added to `./cypress/tests`, adding `.test.js` to the file name.
+- New tests should be added to `./tests/cypress/tests`, adding `.cy.js` to the file name.
-- Selectors and methods can be found in `./cypress/tests/support/page-object`
+- Selectors and methods can be found in `./tests/cypress/src/page-object`
-- Configuration values can be found in `./cypress/tests/support/config`
+- Configuration values can be found in `./tests/cypress/cypress.config`

 ### Current test suite